 Blood sugar regulation is important for everyone, but especially those who experience excessively high or low blood sugar levels regularly.
 High blood sugar levels, especially, remain a chronic issue worldwide, largely due to the accessibility of foods that are high in sugar.

 The effects of high blood sugar include:

-These problems can be unnerving, particularly if you haven’t previously had blood sugar issues.
-While restricting your intake of foods high in sugar will help you regulate your sugar, to an extent, studies show dietary supplements, like nettle root extract, can also help regulate your sugar.
+These problems can be unnerving, particularly if you have not previously had blood sugar issues.
+While restricting your intake of foods high in sugar will help you regulate your sugar to a certain extent, studies show that dietary supplements, like nettle root extract, can also help regulate your sugar.